-Tutor will contact Course Coordinator for with regard to area/s of concern
+Tutor will contact the Head of Placements with regard to area/s of concern

-The Course Coordinator or another tutor will visit the student and focus on the area/s of concern - additional visits may also be required
+The Head of Placements will liaise with the Programme Lead for PGCE and arrange for another tutor to visit the student, engage with the school / class teacher and focus on the area/s of concern.
+Additional support strategies and / or visits may also be required.

-If these concerns have not been adequately addressed by the student and significant improvement made, the Programme Coordinator will meet with the student after placement to discuss the areas of concern.
+If these concerns have not been adequately addressed by the student and significant improvement made, the Head of Placements and Programme Lead will meet with the student after placement to discuss the areas of concern.
 A record of this meeting and the specific areas of concern will be held in the student's file.
 The student will be told that these issues must be addressed in the next block practice in order to pass the block